Homekit Secure Video

 The camera I bought was an "Eve Outdoor Cam", which is by all accounts identical to every other outdoor home security camera on the market.
 But here's the useful specifics the manufacturer and sellers put right at the bottom of the description:

-Obviously, that last two will be a deal breaker for some.
+Obviously, the latter two will be a deal breaker for some.
 In iOS 16.2 Apple added "Advanced data protection for iCloud".
 Which is 'end-to-end' encryption for iCloud, and provided you have an iCloud plan, your camera recordings are included.
 Of course, you also need either that Homepod or Apple TV to do the encryption.
 I do think the Apple TV is actually the best TV-box-thing going right now, incidentally.

 I categorically do not believe Apple when they say it's end-to-end.
 I don't trust anything they say when it comes to privacy.
 But, these cameras aren't in my house - they're just at the entrances.
 I'm already getting caught on my neighbours front-door camera when I leave and come home.
 To a point, GCHQ and the NSA have already won.